benseleb/tinkertrap/documentation/development.md

 3. **Light/dark sensor**: I need a comparator style light/dark sensor to tell my IR cut filter mechanism to flip, and to tell my LED array if it can turn on (with some kind of "allowance" transistor?).
 4. **Motor driver**: The light/dark sensor must trigger a motor driver to activate the IR-cut filter mechanism.
 Since the motor direction will need to be reversed, depending on night or day, I'm not sure what additional components the connection entails.
 5. **IR-cut filter mechanism**: The IR filter will remain in whichever position it is pushed.
 Ideally, it should only move twice a day (at sunrise and sunset), and toggling shouldn't be much of an issue - especially if we consider hysteresis.
 A JST connector to the board would be easiest to take advantage of - as most IR-cut filter mechanisms come with a male JST connector.
 6. **LED Illumination Array**: I want to maintain digitally control, so that the array can be powered on in the daylight.
 Can I get a transistor with two base sources?
+White LED array should open IR-cut filter.
 7. **PIR Sensor**: I want an integrated PIR sensor (still the primary sensor of choice) with adjustable sensitivity.
 Not sure the Adafruit module is the best example to build from - I don't care about the length of the PIR pulse, plus it is pretty power hungry.
 Not sure what IC it takes advantage of.
 8. **Power/Settings Switch**: Lastly, the device needs a switch.
 I'd be fine with a two-position switch, where the LCD will prompt the user to alter settings.
 If the user doesn't press any buttons in a specified time period, the device commences normal function. <-- This could all be done in software.
 However, I would also like a switch that puts the device in boot mode (for uploading new scripts), as I believe the current device has a button for this.
 The other ESP32 chips I used required a boot pin to be held low during the entire upload process - not sure about the esp32-eye.
 The existance of a button implies to me that the button must activate this mode without the need for holding the reset pin low.

--  ESP32-EYE only runs the SD-card in 1-bit mode (due to too few IO).
-This pretty much removes the option for video - at least at a decent framerate.
-That's alright, especially if we can offer some kind of image burst option.
--  How many things can I put on the I2C bus?
-Do my necessary sensors have different addresses?
--  JST connector for IR cut?
--  IR cut will require some kind of h-bridge, either analog or digital IC.
-How many gpio would either of these methods require?
-Also, what is the voltage/current requirement to flip the filter?
-How long does it need to be applied?
--  Even if using the analog light sensor to control the IR cut, we would need at least 1 GPIO - we don't want the IR cut flipping willy nilly and wasting power - thus, we need some kind digitally controlled switch to allow flipping
--  LED array power draw?
-Not sure what the power draw would look like, but I worry that it's not negligible and we'll certainly need to bypass the ESP32
--  Battery charger circuit?
-I'd ideally like to have modular power source - either using 5V from USB, or LIPO.
-I'd then like the 5V USB to also charge the LIPO battery.
-Not sure if the ESP32-EYE already does this?
--  Is there an effective way to draw out and manage the GPIO I would need?

 ## 3.4.
 Build-your-own P(CB)izza